Cosmic narcissism is different to a narcissistic personality. It’s less toxic, but still can be problematic in your story.

 Is It A Bad Thing?

 Whilst cosmic narcissism isn’t necessarily toxic, it can be unappealing.
-Cosmic narcissism essentially ignores the will, desires and dreams of everybody else as simply the will of fate, rather than the will of the person.
+Cosmic narcissism essentially ignores the will, desires and dreams of everybody else.
+Their actions are simply the will of fate, rather than the will of the person.
 If your character assumes all people are acting to move their story along, all events are to impact them, they will be a massive egotist.

 As I say, the cosmic narcissist character isn’t necessarily cruel.
 They can easily be kind and sensitive, grateful for the blessings bestowed upon them by whatever higher force they believe in.
 They are not actively choosing to harm others, they simply disregard their choices and movements as anything other than the will of the higher power.
 It’s dehumanising in a subtle way, rather than in an outright cruel way.